CCA-Public/digital-archives-manual/guides/triage.md

 <a name="moving"></a>
 ## Moving files to processing location

 Once the files are ready to be arranged and described and preliminary reporting has been completed, working copies of the files are moved to a folder in the Catalogers network share.
 These are temporary copies solely for consultation on CAD workstations and other networked computers at CCA.
-"Master" copies of SIPs should be kept on the Bitcurator desktop while being worked on.
+"Master" copies of SIPs should be kept in BitCurator in a directory in /mnt/1TB_RAID/ being worked on.